Prokopp/the-free-hive-book/README.md

 ---

-[The _Free_ Hive Book](https://github.com/Prokopp/the-free-hive-book/blob/master/the-free-hive-book.md) is is free electronic book about Apache Hive.
+The _Free_ Hive Book is is free electronic book about Apache Hive.
 The book is geared towards SQL-knowledgeable business users with some advanced tips for devops.

 The book is under development so be gentle and feel free to suggest or contribute improvements, changes, and additions.

 Thank you and enjoy.

+**Read the book [online](https://github.com/Prokopp/the-free-hive-book/blob/master/the-free-hive-book.md) or as [PDF](https://github.com/Prokopp/the-free-hive-book/blob/master/the-free-hive-book.pdf?raw=true).**